Celtic transfer news: Julian Araujo joins on loan from Bournemouth ahead of Old Firm clash with Rangers

 The move is a straight loan without an obligation to buy and will run until the end of the 2025/26 season.

-The 24-year-old defender, who has been capped 16 times for Mexico, has also been included in Celtic's matchday squad for Saturday's Old Firm clash against Rangers.
+The 24-year-old defender, who has been capped 16 times for Mexico, has also been included in Celtic's matchday squad for Saturday's Old Firm clash against Rangers, live on Sky Sports.

 - Scottish Premiership games coming up live on Sky Sports